THE HAWAII SPEECH-LANGUAGE-HEARING ASSOCIATION

 3. The President-Elect.
 The President-Elect shall perform the President’s duties if the President is unable to act, and shall serve as Parliamentarian at all meetings of the Board and the membership.
 The President-Elect shall serve as President during the term following his or her term as President-Elect.

 4. The Corresponding Secretary.
-The Corresponding Secretary shall take care of all correspondence of the Association, shall mail election ballots, and shall keep all records on file.
+The Corresponding Secretary shall take care of all correspondence of the Association, shall email (or mail upon request only) election ballots, and shall keep all records on file.

 5. The Recording Secretary.
-The Recording Secretary shall keep all minutes of all meetings of the membership, the Board of Directors and the Committees of the Board, and shall maintain the minute books.
+The Recording Secretary shall keep all minutes of all meetings of the membership, the Board of Directors and the Committees of the Board, and shall maintain the minutes electronically.

 6. The Treasurer.
 The Treasurer shall keep an account of all money collected and expended for the Association.
 The Treasurer shall present a report at the annual membership meeting.